 The Garmin Zūmo XT GPS navigator is both fun and useful.
 I know it’s meant for a motorbike you ride on the road, but it also has a setting for off-road.
 After using it for a week or so, I think it solves two issues I have with riding motorbikes; you can’t talk to someone when they are riding, and it’s hard to use your phone for navigation.

-Keep in mind when using the Garmin Zūmo XT that you’ll have to have your smartphone with you at all times.
-The Garmin Zūmo XT doesn’t have GPS built in, instead tethering to your phone’s GPS for navigation.
+Keep in mind when using the Garmin Zūmo XT that some of the features will require you to have your smartphone with you to access them.

 Where to and View map